 In 1995, the group led the Braves the the franchise's first World Series title.
 Maddux led the way with a 19-2 record, 1.63 ERA, and a 0.81 WHIP, a season that ranks among the best of all time.
 Atlanta returned to the World Series in 1996 and 1999, but lost both to the New York Yankees.
 2002 was the last year to feature all three pitchers in a Braves uniform.
 The team won 101 games, but lost to the San Francisco Giants in the NLDS.

 Glavine, Smoltz, and Maddux helped to build a tradition where there previously was none.
 The Braves had scuffled for years in Atlanta, posting poor records and a low attendance.
 The strong rotation changed all of that.
-Not only did the success of the the "Big Three" win over fans in Georgia, but television viewers across the country were able to watch the team on TBS.
+Not only did the success of the the "Big Three" win over fans in Georgia, but television viewers across the country who were able to watch the team on TBS.
 Viewers tuned in to see the aces pitch, and some became fans of the team.
 Braves fans can now be found across the country.

-A number of pitchers served as a compliment to Glavine, Smoltz, and Maddux.
+A number of pitchers served as a complement to Glavine, Smoltz, and Maddux.
 Steve Avery blossomed as a young left-hander, winning 18 games in 1991 and again in 1993.
 Denny Neagle won 20 games as the Braves' fourth starter in 1997, and Kevin Millwood had three seasons in which he won 17 or more games with the Braves.

 |Accomplishments With The Braves|